Gestalt theoretical psychotherapy: Isomorphism

-Force-Field Theory
+Force-field theory

 Critical realism suggests that phenomenal worlds of individuals vary and different experiences arise.
 Lewin developed the "force-field theory," in which these phenomenal worlds are “field events.”
 Notably, an individual's behaviour relies on “field forces between the person and the environment.”
 Through this interaction, the world's objects can have positive or negative characters on a person, caused by various “attracting or repulsive forces.”
 The attracting forces attract an individual to an object while opposing forces repulse from it.
 The force-field theory is crucial in GTP as it underpins the understanding of variations across perceptions of situations, providing the foundation for interpreting situations and interactions.

-Critical Realism in Psychotherapeutic Relationships
+Critical Realism in psychotherapeutic relationships

 Referring to critical realism, Stemberger describes two situations in a psychotherapeutic relationship.
 First of all, there is a connection or experience arising in a psychotherapist's phenomenal world.
-Secondly, there is the client’s perception of the therapeutic relation or situation.
+Secondly, there is the client's perception of the therapeutic relation or situation.
 There is space for a mutual exchange between both sides through the egalitarian attitude about their shared experience.
 Both parties can experience psychotherapy differently; thus, critical realism enables the psychotherapist to look at their encounter and assess the therapeutic relationship and situation critically, contributing to an open, straightforward conversation and collective coordination.
 This protects the client from the therapists' potential dominance and the therapist from being influenced by illusions of control and power.

-The Empty-Chair Technique
+The empty-chair technique

 GTP proposes “experience-centred interventions”, such as the empty chair technique, through which the client faces direct contact with their direct experience.
 The client imagines someone with whom they have experienced conflict sitting on the chair.
 The person then speaks to the chair, sharing their emotions and feelings.
 After that, the client takes the role of the person sitting, responding to the words they said previously.
 Consequently, the person empathizes with the other side by coming across their feelings.
 This enables clients to process their struggles by approaching their situation from a broader perspective.

+The empty-chair technique and some other "experience-centred interventions" were adopted from Gestalt therapy.

 The technique does not imply that the client's direct experience is not affected by ideas or concepts.
 Stemberger discusses: "all own explanations for the relationship in the world belong to the critical-phenomenal world, ... all beliefs, convictions and ideologies, including all related problems, doubts and pricks of consciences."
 For that reason, GTP should evaluate the extent to which beliefs and theories may affect the client's perception, a judgement of the experience, and behaviour.
 That being the case, the therapist can diagnose the patient with minimized bias.